AlandSailingRobots/SailingRobotsWebsite/pages/configuration/sailingRobot/README.md

 displayed in different tables.

-That has been done in order to avoid using AJAX queries on every table because, I as a beginner developper in web development, I was not comfortable enough with Javascript at the moment I wrote this page.
+That has been done in order to avoid using AJAX queries on every table because, I as a beginner developer in web development, I was not comfortable enough with Javascript at the moment I wrote this page.